cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 interpreted languages so they will run without being compiled.
 The `controller` field of a robot specifies which controller is currently linked with to it.
-Please take notice that a controller can be used by several robots, but a robot cans use only one controller at a time.
+Please take notice that a controller can be used by several robots, but a robot can only use one controller at a time.

 <!-- -->